 Budget: Some outdoor clothing brands can be very expensive, so you’ll want to consider your budget when choosing what to wear hiking.
 In order to get quality pieces at better prices, try to shop at the end of the season when sales are on.
-Or go to websites like Altitude Sports, which have great brands at discounting prices.
+Or go to websites like Altitude Sports, which have great brands at discounted prices.

 Hiking Clothing: Each Piece of Gear Explained